denikom72/browser-terminal-application/README.md

 Simple browser with a terminal on the bottom.
 Python 2.7.
-You can use "virtualenv" to install the suitable python-version or to install with apt- or rpm the suitable python version, here an example:
+Use "virtualenv" to install the suitable python-version if possible.
+Otherwise use apt- or rpm:

-1.Check out, is there any python-interpreter and if this is the case, which version of it:
+1.Check python-interpreter-version:

 `sudo su - `

 `python -V`

-2.find out the path of the python bins, see is there any other version of it and set the link on the right one
+2.If necessary, set a new link to the right python-version

 `ls -ld $(which python)`